 The practice of connecting to the Higher Self is unique to everyone, but mindfulness meditation is always a great place to start your journey.

 So what is meditation?
-There are a number of variations, but at its core, meditation is simply an act of being and stillness intended to calm our overactive minds.
+There are a number of variations, but at its core, meditation is simply an act of embracing stillness to calm our overactive minds.
 The most common way to do this is by focusing on your breath: counting your inhales and exhales, paying attention to the expanding and contracting of your chest, or feeling the sensation of the air as it moves in and out of your nose and mouth.

 It may feel strange to dedicate time, space, and motivation to something so simple, but once you realize how difficult it is to concentrate on your breathing for even a single minute without thinking about what happened yesterday or what you need to do today, you’ll quickly realize the value of a practice that gently trains your mind to stop endlessly jumping from thought to thought.
 In meditation, we are working with that very attachment to thinking, taming the mind so that our consciousness can relax and expand in a way that we can connect to our Higher Self, and in doing so, access all of our best qualities.